 American Express vs Visa and Mastercard:

-In addition to being a card network, American Express issues credit cards (as does Discover) as well.
+- In addition to being a card network, American Express issues credit cards as well.
 Visa and Mastercard do not.
-So Amex actually has a lot more control over the cards on its network, at least in terms of interest rates, fees and rewards.
+So, Amex actually has a lot more control over the cards on its network, at least in terms of interest rates, fees and rewards.

-Visa and Mastercard are accepted at more than 11 million U.S. merchant locations.
-American Express added 1.6 million U.S. merchant locations in 2018, now reaching a total of more than 10 million.
+- Visa and Mastercard are accepted at7 million U.S. merchant locations.
+American Express reaches a total of 10.6 million merchants.

-Amex cards work in about 160 countries and territories.
+- Amex cards work in more than 160 countries and territories.
 Visa and Mastercard are both accepted in over 200.

-Some credit card issuers have American Express, Visa and Mastercard offers.
-Those issuers include U.S. Bank and Wells Fargo.
+- Some credit card issuers have American Express, and Visa or Mastercard offers.
+Those issuers include U.S. Bank and USAA.

-Citi, Chase, Bank of America, Barclays and Capital One issue Visa and Mastercard credit cards but not Amex cards.
+- Citi, Chase, Bank of America, Barclays, Wells Fargo and Capital One issue Visa and Mastercard credit cards but not Amex cards.